m-allanson/dotfiles/README.md

 - `~/.zsh/.zsh-nvm`
 - `~/.zsh/pure`

+Note that you will need to manually keep dependencies up to date.

-(TODO: investigate automating plugin / completion installation)
+(TODO: investigate automating dependency installation and updates)

 ## Usage